 2. ISBN Numbers.

 Anyway, the model based on putting two strangers against each other, letting them coach each other, and charging them both for it, is quite genius.
-If not the greed of the church principals who can go any lengths to increase the profits — including recording these pairwise confidential conversations to gain an additional advantage in further negotiations.
-Blackmailing people, and physical violence — it might be a weirdly functioning business model.
+If not the greed of the church principals who can go to any lengths to increase the profits—including recording these pairwise confidential conversations to gain an additional advantage in further negotiations.
+Blackmailing people, and physical violence—might be a weirdly functioning business model.

 4. Investment Advice.